Regal Princess (2013): March 2019 rescue

 On 5 March 2019, Regal Princess rescued two survivors after their private plane crashed into the Caribbean near Grand Turk.
 The cruise line released a statement, saying "Princess Cruises can confirm that upon request from the U.S. Coast Guard, Regal Princess assisted in the rescue of two U.S. citizens whose private aircraft went down southeast of Grand Turk in the Caribbean Sea.
 Both people rescued sailed onboard Regal Princess as the ship sailed to the next port of call St. Thomas."

 COVID-19 pandemic

 On 7 March 2020, two crew members of Regal Princess were tested and the docking of the ship at Port Everglades in Fort Lauderdale, Florida, U.S., was delayed for about a day while waiting for test results.
 The tests were negative, and the crew did not have respiratory complications, so the ship was allowed to dock.

 On 10 May 2020, a 39-year-old female Ukrainian crew member of Regal Princess died after going overboard from the ship while it was docked in Rotterdam.
 One source stated that she had committed suicide, and she had been scheduled to be repatriated on a charter flight which was subsequently cancelled.
 She was reportedly distraught and last seen crying aboard the ship.

+July 2026

+On July 13 2026, A Regal Princess crew member went overboard near Cancún during a Caribbean cruise and died despite an extensive multi-agency search effort.
+The person’s identity and the circumstances of the incident have not been publicly disclosed.